pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         object.

     :param cert: The private-key's certificates.
-    :type cert: :class:`~cryptography.x509.Certificate`
+    :type cert: :class:`~cryptography.x509.Certificate` or ``None``

     :param cas: An optional set of certificates to also include in the structure.
-    :type cas: list of :class:`~cryptography.x509.Certificate`
+    :type cas: list of :class:`~cryptography.x509.Certificate` or ``None``

-    :param key_encryption: The encryption algorithms that should be used for the key.
-An instance of an object conforming to the : class:`~cryptography.hazmat.primitives.serialization.KeySerializationEncryption`
-        interface.
-When using both ``key_encryption`` and ``cert_encryption`` the passwords **must** be the same.

-    :param cert_encryption: The encryption algorithms that should be used for the certificate.
+    :param encryption_algorithm: The encryption algorithm that should be used for the key and certificate.
 An instance of an object conforming to the :class:`~cryptography.hazmat.primitives.serialization.KeySerializationEncryption`
         interface.
-When using both ``key_encryption`` and ``cert_encryption`` the passwords **must** be the same.

     :return bytes: Serialized PKCS12.